Expectations of Student Conduct

 Violations of published laws, ordinances, or rules and regulations may subject the violator to appropriate disciplinary action by College authorities.

-Disciplinary action, unless otherwise provided by law, may include fines, the withholding of diplomas or transcripts pending compliance with rules or payments of fines and the imposition of probation, suspension, or dismissal.
-Students shall be afforded due process as defined in Florida State College at Jacksonville District Board of Trustees Rule 6Hx7-2.18 prior to the administration of disciplinary action for violation of this rule.
+Disciplinary action, unless otherwise provided by law, may include fines, the withholding of diplomas or transcripts pending compliance with rules, or payments of fines and the imposition of probation, suspension, or dismissal.
+Students shall be afforded due process prior to the administration of disciplinary action for violation of this rule.